phelps-matthew/FeatherMap/README.md

 optimizer.step()
 ...
 ```
-See `feathermap/models/` for a zoo of CV models to compress.
+See `feathermap/models/` for a zoo of available CV models to compress.
 ### Training
 Models are trained on CIFAR-10 using `feathermap/train.py` (defaults to training ResNet-34).
 See the argument options by using the help flag `--help`.
 ```bash